lubieniebieski/lubieniebieski.github.com/content/posts/2023/02/uses-page-is-up.md

   - uses
 ---

 I always wanted to share more about how do I work.
 I really like the idea of [uses page][1] and I'm happy to have one, too!
 The first experiment back in the day was my [workspace page][2] -- a lot of people actually asked me about some details and recommendations.
-Thanks to them -- they were able to help themselves save some time and (HOPEFULLY!) improve their work environment.
+Thanks to these recommendations, my colleagues were able to save some time and (HOPEFULLY!) improve their work environment.

 Why?
 Because when I explore peoples' pages, I can learn a lot about them and how do they work.
 More importantly, I can learn about tools that I didn't know about before.
 And that's what I want to do with my page.